 The city center is also filled with Christmas markets and stands selling pieces for Christmas Cribs.
-In late winter, the sweet scent of orange blossom fill the cobblestoned streets.
+In late winter, the sweet scent of orange blossom fills the cobblestoned streets.
 Walking them is only one of many things to do in Seville.

-Explore the Plaza de España, the UNESCO World Heritage sites, Seville Cathedral with its Giralda tower and the Alcazar.
+Explore the Plaza de España, the UNESCO World Heritage sites, Seville Cathedral with its Giralda tower, and the Alcazar.

 The charming Portuguese capital makes the perfect winter getaway in Europe.
 The steep and narrow cobbled streets are far from packed with tourists in the winter months, which is why I love going there at this time.